 - In a medium saucepan, combine the cherries, 1/4 cup sugar and Grand Marnier over medium heat and mix to combine.
 Stir and cook until the cherries are hot and bubbly.

 - In a separate dish, whisk together the cornstarch and lemon juice.
-Add cornstarch mixture to the cherries and cook for 2 additional minutes, stirring until the mixture is nice and thick.
+Add cornstarch mixture to the cherries and cook for 2 additional minutes, stirring until the mixture thickens.
 Remove from heat and transfer the cherries to a bowl.
 Refrigerate until the mixture is chilled and thick.

 - Crush the chocolate cookies in a food processor or place them in a plastic storage bag and crush with a rolling pin.